sparash/PipelineChangeAlgo/README.md

 # Merchant Matching Code Explanation

-Let me explain this merchant matching code in simple terms to help prepare you for your manager's questions.
+Let me explain this merchant matching code in simple terms.
 ## What is the Workflow?

 The code is designed to match abbreviated business names (DBANames like "MCD") with their full names (RawTransactionNames like "McDonald's").
 The basic workflow looks like this: